munna/ol3-layerswitcher/README.md

 # OpenLayers LayerSwitcher

-Forked version of Matt Walker's Layer Switcher: https://github.com/walkermatt/ol3-layerswitcher
+Forked version of Matt Walker's Layer Switcher: https://github.com/sookoll/ol3-layerswitcher

-Also includes SooKoll's fork which added opacity sliders https://github.com/sookoll/ol3-layerswitcher

-Examples have not been updated however here is a quick jsfiddle: https://jsfiddle.net/jnjvynsb/2/
+Froked and modified to work with openlayer 5 (ol@5.3.0)

 # How to setup